-Over the 25 years of Cyclingnews history, the biggest races of the year have always been the Tour de France and Paris-Roubaix.
+The biggest races of the men's road racing season have always been the Tour de France and Paris-Roubaix.
 But when the Tour de France organisers decided to include a significant number of cobbles from 'The Hell of the North' in the first week of the 2010 Tour de France, for the first time in 25 years, there was a mix of anticipation, excitement and fear in the peloton.

 It was a controversial and thrilling experiment, and since that year, the Tour de France has included some sectors of pavé in Northern France three more times – in 2014, 2015 and 2018 – each to differing effect.
-As part of a series marking Cyclingnews' 25th anniversary, we remember these hellish stages of the Tour de France.
+Cyclingnews looks back at these hellish stages of the Tour de France.

 Riding cobblestones takes raw power.
 Every bump over the stones lifts the tyres imperceptibly off the surface, robbing the rider of forward momentum so each pedal stroke needs to be forceful.
 The faster one goes over the pavé, the smoother the ride.
 There is no going easy over cobbles, even if they're flat.

 It's the contact points suffer the most – palms are rubbed raw and fingers go numb with the jarring, threatening the fine motor control needed to steer the bike.
 One has to find the right line – the surface will typically have a crown in the middle and deep ruts on each side, with dirt and mud piled up on the verges.
 The best line might be on the crown but one wrong move and you're sliding – and that is when the section is straight.
 The turns are even more treacherous.